haddocking/haddocking.github.io/education/molmod_online/modelling.md

 <a class="prompt prompt-info">
-Which oligomeric state is preferred for out future work?
+Which oligomeric state is preferred for our future work?
 Be careful to select the right oligomeric state before building a model.
 Keep in mind that p53 binds to MDM2 in a 1:1 ratio.
 </a>

 #### Template Results